FOR IMMEDIATE RELEASE Connecticut Department of Public Health

 June 4, 2012 Contact: William Gerrish

 Contact: Dr. Theodore Andreadis

-Hartford – The State of Connecticut Mosquito Management Program is again monitoring mosquitoes for the presence of viruses that can cause illness in people including West Nile virus (WNV) and eastern equine encephalitis virus (EEE).
-The mosquito trapping and testing program, coordinated by the Connecticut Agricultural Experiment Station (CAES), began May 31st.
-Reporting test results will begin this week.
+Hartford – The State of Connecticut Mosquito Management Program is monitoring mosquitoes for the presence of viruses that can cause illness in people including West Nile virus (WNV) and Eastern equine encephalitis virus (EEE).
+The mosquito trapping and testing program, coordinated by the Connecticut Agricultural Experiment Station (CAES), begins today and continues through October.

 Monitoring and risk assessment for WNV emphasizes mosquito trapping and testing results.
 The CAES maintains a network of 91 mosquito-trapping stations in 72 municipalities throughout the state.
 Mosquito traps are set Monday – Thursday nights with trapping conducted at each site every ten days on a rotating basis.
 Mosquitoes are grouped (pooled) for testing according to species, collection site, and date.
-Positive findings are reported to local health departments, in press releases and on the CAES web site.
+Test results are available approximately one week after mosquito collection and are reported to local health departments.

 Mosquito pools that test positive for WNV and EEE, as well as human cases of these illnesses, will be posted on www.ct.gov/mosquito.